Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 Master / Slave architecture.

 Namenode acted as a master and manage the filesystem and regulates access by clients.
-It makes all decisions about the replication and maintain the filesystem Metadata (in the file FsImage sotred locally).
+It makes all decisions about the replication and maintain the filesystem Metadata (in the file FsImage stored locally).
 Namenode is a SPOF.

 Datanode acted as a slave and manage storage attached to the node.
 Datanode manage block creation, deletion and replication.
 They send Heartbeat periodically to the Namenode.